alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

     | 0.5  | 0               | 0.75          | 0.125            |
     | 1    | 0.75            | 0.78          | 0.25             |

-    At time `t = 0.0` and `t = 1.0`, the progress bar is at it's smallest size (only 3% is visible).
+    At time `t = 0.0`, the progress bar is at it's smallest size (only 3% is visible).
 At `t = 0.5`, the progress bar has stretched to its maximum size (75% is visible).
 And at time `t = 1.0`, the progress bar has shrunk back to its smallest size, just as the animation is about to restart.

 {% include posts/2016/11/29/includes7_trimming_stroked_paths_indeterminate_progress.html %}